turbine-kreuzberg/page-transitions/README.md

-# Votum Page Transition Plugin v0.1.1
+# Votum Page Transition Plugin v0.2.0

-### An easy, small and lightweight Javascript/jQuery plugin for page transitions / sliding pages on mobile websites.
+### An easy, small and lightweight Javascript plugin for page transitions / sliding pages on mobile websites.

 ## Features
+- no jQuery required
 - page transitions with slide effect
 - slide from right to left, slide from left to right, slide up, slide down
 - works on all relative links within your page (absolute links are called normal)